Galxxy-collab/SuperGoombario/README.md

-# GoombarioPixelArt
+# SuperGoombario
-In this repository is the pixel art I created in high school for a spin off Mario Bros series game called "Super Goombario".
+In this repository is the pixel art and code that a team and I created in high school as a spin off game based off the Mario Bros series.
+In the game, you play as the main character goombario in which you have to stomp on enimies in order to reach the end of the level.
-You can find items such as all animations for the main character, enemies, pipes, spikes, and more.
+You can find the pixel art for all animations of the main character, enemies, pipes, spikes, and more.

-The code for this project is incomplete with some minor glitches.
-The game was coded using pygame and includes similar features to the Super Mario Bros series.
+The code for this project is incomplete with some minor glitches and the game was coded using pygame which includes similar features to the Super Mario Bros series.

-*Disclaimer* All art in this project is original and designed by me.
+*Disclaimer* All art in this project is original and designed by myself.